 With Anaconda 2019.07’s newer Anaconda metapackage,

-will make the metapackage go to the custom version in order to update
+conda update --all will make the metapackage go to the custom version in order to update other specs.

 conda update -n myenv --all